Mattias Svanberg: Bologna

 In 2017, Svanberg received a larger role with the team and made 21 appearances as MFF won the championship for a second consecutive year.
 In 2018, Svanberg became a consistent starter and was one of only two players to feature in every match during the spring before moving to Serie A club Bologna in the summer transfer window for a sum of €5 million.

 He made his Serie A debut on 16 September 2018 in a 0–1 defeat against Genoa.

 Wolfsburg

 On 16 July 2022, Bundesliga club VfL Wolfsburg announced the signing of Svanberg on a five-year deal.

 International career

 Svanberg was called up to the senior Sweden squad for games against Turkey and Russia in November 2018, but did not play.

 In November 2019, Svanberg was called up for Sweden's UEFA Euro 2020 qualification matches against Romania and Faroe Islands.
 On 18 November Svanberg scored on his debut against Faroe Islands at Friends Arena in Solna.
 He also assisted John Guidetti in a 3–0 win for the home side.

 Svanberg was called up for a major tournament for the first time when he was included in Sweden's 26-man squad for UEFA Euro 2020.

+On 12 May 2026, Svanberg was named in the Sweden squad for the 2026 FIFA World Cup.
+He came off the bench in their opener against Tunisia and scored within 60 seconds on the pitch to make it 4–1 in an eventual 5–1 victory.